Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Learning an Adaptive Drone Controller

-We learn a universal controller to fly a quadcopter to a target position.
+We learn a single position controller to fly quadcopters to target positions and stay hovering.
 This controller takes a history of platform states and commands from a platform-independent high level controller as inputs, and outputs individual motor speed.
-Our resulting policy can control quadcopters with very different design and hardware characteristics, and is robust to disturbances unseen at training time, such as swing payloads and malfunctioned motors.
+Our resulting policy can control quadcopters with very different design and hardware characteristics, and is robust to disturbances unseen at training time, such as swing payloads and malfunctioning motors.
 To achieve this, we use RMA~\cite{kumar2021rma}.
-However, we re-purpose the adaption module, originally used to estimate parameters external to the robot, e.g. friction, to estimate the robot's intrinsic parameters (e.g. its mass, inertia, motor constant, etc.) In the following, we recapitulate the method of RMA for completeness.
+However, we re-purpose the adaption module, originally used to estimate parameters external to the robot, e.g. friction, to estimate the robot's intrinsic parameters (e.g. its mass, inertia, motor constant, etc.).
+In the following, we recapitulate the method of RMA for completeness.
 Our policy consists of a base policy $\pi$ and an adaptation module $\phi$.
-The base policy $\pi$ takes the current state $x_t \in \mathbb{R}^{23}$ and an intrinsics vector $z_t \in \mathbb{R}^6$ as input and outputs the target motor speed $a_t \in \mathbb{R}^4$ for all individual motors.
-The intrinsics vector $z_t$ allows the base policy to adapt to variations in drone parameters, payloads, and disturbances such as wind.
-Since we cannot directly measure $z_t$ in the real world, we instead estimate it via the adaptation module $\phi$, which uses the discrepancy between the commanded actions and the measured sensor readings to estimate it online during deployment.
+At time $t$, the base policy $\pi$ takes the current state $x_t \in \mathbb{R}^{23}$ and an intrinsics vector $z_t \in \mathbb{R}^6$ as input and outputs the target motor speeds $a_t \in \mathbb{R}^4$ for all individual motors.
+The current state $x_t$ includes the vehicle's position, velocity, rotation matrix, mass-normalized thrust, angular velocity, commanded total thrust and commanded angular velocity.
+The intrinsics vector $z_t$ is a low dimensional encoding of the environment parameters $e_t$ containing drone parameters, payload, etc. It allows the base policy to adapt to variations in drone parameters, payloads, and disturbances such as external force or torque.
+Since we cannot directly measure $z_t$ in the real world, we instead estimate it via the adaptation module $\phi$, which uses the discrepancy between the commanded actions and the measured sensor readings from the latest $k$ steps to estimate it online during deployment.
 More concretely,